riccardotzr/riccardotzr/README.md

 ### 📖 Bio

 From Sardinia with love, based in Milan.
-Focuses on .NET Core, NodeJS, Go and K8S.
-I'm currently working at Vittoria Assicurazioni as Software Engineer.
+Focuses on Kubernetes and Go.
+I'm currently working at Vittoria Assicurazioni as Cloud Architect.